Shipyard Workers and Asbestos Exposure

 When it did, it also formed one of the first asbestos trust funds.
 These trust funds are organized to provide money for ongoing personal injury cases related to asbestos products.
 So far, victims have received more than $4 billion from the trust.

-Shipyards have always been dangerous places to work; however, shipyard workers should not have to worry about asbestos or the illnesses that can come from exposure.
+Shipyards have always been dangerous places to work; however, shipyard workers should not have to worry about asbestos or illnesses that can come from exposure.

 Current regulations limit the use of this dangerous mineral but have come too late for thousands of workers who developed mesothelioma, asbestosis, or lung cancer.
 These workers suffered because of asbestos, and many companies have paid a high financial price for it.